alexrintt/.well-known/README.txt

-Discovered a security issue or a vulnerability in my repositories or projects?
+Found a security issue or a vulnerability in my repositories or projects?
 See https://alexrintt.io/.well-known/security.txt